th2-net/th2-check1/README.md

 ## Requried pins

-Check1 component has got tow types of pin
+The Check1 component has got tow types of pin
 * gRPC server pin for connection to it other components via `com.exactpro.th2.check1.grpc.Check1Service` class.
-* MQ pin for listening parsing messages.
+* MQ pin to listen to parsed messages.
 You can link several sources with different directions and session alises to it.

 ```yaml
 apiVersion: th2.exactpro.com/v1